Calculating the residence period for permanent residence permits

 Three years of residency is required for those with other types of permits, such as:

 - work immigration

 - family immigration with a Norwegian or Nordic citizen

 - family immigration with other foreign citizens whose residency is unrelated to protection or strong humanitarian considerations

 What does it mean that your stay must be continuous?

 - As a rule, you cannot have stayed outside Norway for a total of more than seven months during the past three years.

-- If the requirement of five years of residency applies to you, you cannot have been residing outside Norway for more than a total of ten months in the last five years.
+- If the requirement of five years of residency applies to you, you must not have resided outside Norway for more than a total of ten months in the previous five years.